PEDRONCIOOO/tiamovida-app/README.md

 ## 💖 About

-TiaMovida (LoveYuu) is a platform for creating personalized romantic letters, messages, and moments that can be shared with special people in your life.
+TiaMovida (inspired on sucess case LoveYuu) is a platform for creating personalized romantic letters, messages, and moments that can be shared with special people in your life.
 Express your feelings in a unique way with beautiful customizations, media attachments, and delivery options.

 ## ✨ Features